temporalio/documentation/docs/php/workflows.md

 }
 ```

-Workflows encapsulate the orchestration of Activities and other child Workflows.

 Workflows can also answer synchronous [Queries](/docs/php/queries) and receive [Signals](/docs/php/signals).

-A Workflow could be defined via interface class.
-A Workflow interface class must be annotated with `#[WorkflowInterface]`.
-All of its methods must have one of the following annotations:
+All interface methods must have one of the following annotations:

 - **#[WorkflowMethod]** indicates an entry point to a Workflow.
 It contains parameters such as timeouts and a task queue.
 Required parameters (such as `executionStartToCloseTimeoutSeconds`) that are not specified through the annotation must be provided at runtime.
 - **#[SignalMethod]** indicates a method that reacts to external signals.
 It must have a `void` return type.
 - **#[QueryMethod]** indicates a method that reacts to synchronous query requests.
 It must have a non `void` return type.

 > It is possible (though not recommended for usability reasons) to annotate concrete class implementation.

 You can have more than one method with the same annotation (except #[WorkflowMethod]).

 For example:

 ```php
 use Temporal\Workflow\WorkflowInterface;